 Jimmy Rupnow is a composer, recording artist and producer.
 All of his music is written, performed and recorded exclusively alone.
 This entire band sound music reflects multiple genres (rock, country, folk, jazz, jam band) and culminates into sedate rock from a highly distinctive modus operandi.
 In addition to carefully crafted lyrics music is deep-rooted especially from working with professors, family, friends and mentors for decades.

 structure and history of music.
-Paul Stouffer, piano expert and jazz entertainer was Jimmy's piano and music teacher over the course of many years after studying at Conrad Grebel.
+Paul Stouffer, piano expert and jazz entertainer was Jimmy's piano and music teacher over the course of many years after studying at U of W's Conrad Grebel College.
 It is fortunate to have worked on music concepts such as theory, song writing, counterpoint and singing technique with such an extraordinarily talented musician.

 Jimmy's mom Carole Ann (Beattie) Rupnow from the Dundas family is a relative of Garth Hudson from Canadian-American roots rock group The Band.
 They were regarded as one of the world's most popular and influential rock bands of all time during the 1960s-1970s.
 (See PHOTOS page).
-Jimmy's close Aunt Betty (Beattie) Caldwell, in the 50's especially was close to and worked with Terry Whelan, Gordon Lighfoot's musical duo partner The Two Tones.
-She has spent time with him and Gord over the years especially in Orillia at Lake Couchiching north of Toronto.
-Also at shows over the years she would visit and say hello to Gord in Canada and the USA all throughout his career.
-Betty's husband, Jimmy's Uncle Gil Caldwell, was a very close influence over all the years as a visual artist.
-Gil's paintings are found all over the world including galleries, the back covers of Reader's Digest and in various
+Jimmy's closest aunt, Betty (Elizabeth Beattie) Caldwell, in the 50's especially was friends and worked with Terry Whelan, Gordon Lighfoot's musical duo partner in The Two Tones.
+She has spent time with him and Gord especially at Orillia north of Toronto, Ontario.
+Also at shows over the years she would visit and say hello to Gord in Canada and the USA throughout his career.
+Betty's husband, Jimmy's dear late Uncle Gil Caldwell, was a very close influence over all the years as a visual artist.
+Gil's paintings have been found all over the world including galleries, the back covers of Reader's Digest and in various

 magazines and books.
-He was an extraordinary, smart, funny and gifted influence.
+He was an extraordinary, smart, funny and gifted influence to his nephew always.

 There are many of Jimmy's original songs live streaming at all digital outlets.
 The album entitled Jimmy Rupnow was recorded in 2013.
 Behind Fire his second album was released in December 2015.
 Other Levels is a double album from 2016.
 Two singles were released then Providence is his latest album in 2021.
 The songs are written, performed, mixed and mastered by Jimmy at Blue Springs Studios in Waterloo, Ontario.